shivathapaa/Nepali-Date-Picker/README.md

 > Note: This library uses `kotlinx-datetime`, which relies on the `java.time` API.
 These APIs are only available natively starting from Android API level 26.
 For devices running API levels 25 and below, core library desugaring is necessary to backport these APIs and ensure compatibility.
 >
 > By enabling desugaring, your project will support `java.time` functionality on older Android versions, ensuring smooth use of this library across all supported API levels.
+For more details [checkout this](https://github.com/Kotlin/kotlinx-datetime?tab=readme-ov-file#using-in-your-projects).

 If your project targets Android SDK versions **below 26 (Android 8.0)**, you need to enable **core library desugaring** to support the `java.time` APIs used by this library.
 Follow the steps below: